AdaptableTools/showcase-server-side-row-model/README.md

 # Adaptable Server-Side Node.js Example

+This small demo application is designed to show how you can use [AdapTable](https://www.adaptabletools.com/) while using AG Grid's [ServerRowModel](https://www.ag-grid.com/javascript-data-grid/server-side-model/).

-This example is based on ag-grid nodejs-example https://www.ag-grid.com/react-data-grid/server-side-operations-nodejs/.
+It is based on AG Grid's own nodejs-example https://www.ag-grid.com/react-data-grid/server-side-operations-nodejs/ using the same data source.

 ## Usage